noamba/DRX/ANSWERS.md

 ```

 ### The problem
-The potential performance issue is that the code fetches *all* open tasks for *all* patients from the database on *every* method call AND keeps it in memory as a list.
-This seems an inefficient approach because it loads and stores in memory potentially thousands of irrelevant task records for patients that will not have their patient requests modified.
+The potential performance issue is that the code fetches *all* open tasks for *all* patients from the database on *every* method call AND keeps it in memory as a list.<br>This seems an inefficient approach because it loads and stores in memory potentially thousands of irrelevant task records for patients that will not have their patient requests modified.<br><br>

 ### Impact
-- Database query time scales with total number of open tasks (O(n))
+- Database query time scales with total number of open tasks (O(n))<br>
-- Memory usage increases unnecessarily
+- Memory usage increases unnecessarily<br>
-- Network/database bandwidth is wasted
+- Network/database bandwidth is wasted<br><br>

-As the system grows, this becomes problematic, leading to longer response times and higher resource consumption.
+As the system grows, this becomes problematic, leading to longer response times and higher resource consumption.<br><br>

 ### Better approach
-- The code should only fetch the specific tasks needed for the update, e.g. only for the affected patients, rather than loading the entire open tasks dataset every time.
+- The code should only fetch the specific tasks needed for the update, e.g. only for the affected patients, rather than loading the entire open tasks dataset every time.<br><br>
-- This could be achieved by modifying the `get_open_tasks` method to accept a list of patient IDs or departments, allowing it to filter tasks more efficiently.
+- This could be achieved by modifying the `get_open_tasks` method to accept a list of patient IDs or departments, allowing it to filter tasks more efficiently.<br><br>
-- In addition, as `get_open_tasks` returns a *generator*, it would make sense to try and use the generator without converting it to a list.
-It would improve memory efficiency, especially if the number of open tasks is large.
-But is not straightforward to do so, as the `update_requests` method expects a list.
+- In addition, as `get_open_tasks` returns a *generator*, it would make sense to try and use the generator without converting it to a list.<br>It would improve memory efficiency, especially if the number of open tasks is large.<br> But is not straightforward to do so, as the `update_requests` method expects a list.<br><br>